 I returned from holiday this year with no habitual responsibilities for my elderly mother who passed away in the spring, and with younger son having moved 400 miles South the day we left.
-The nagging thought that I had become pointless was a jangling concern all the way home….I felt having an empty nest had somehow stolen my identity.
+The nagging thought that I had become pointless was a jangling concern all the way home… I felt having an empty nest had somehow stolen my identity.

 So much of my time had been taken up working around the needs of the generations on either side of my own that I genuinely didn’t know what I was going to do with myself.
 Should I take up knitting and join the Women’s Guild?
 Hang- gliding?
 Going to Festivals?
-The first few days, I couldn’t shake guilt for not providing my usual list of support services and my thoughts kept returning to what I have been doing for the last 25 years as a mother of sons.
+The first few days, I couldn’t shake the guilt for not providing my usual list of support services and my thoughts kept returning to what I have been doing for the last 25 years as a mother of sons.

 Six weeks on, however, things are already looking very different.

-I absolutely loved being at the heart of a family, but I can honestly say as I become more familiar with being an empty nester and as the next stage beckons, it seems to me that it’s got a whole lot of potential.
+I absolutely loved being at the heart of a family.
+But I can honestly say as I become more familiar with being an empty nester.
+And as the next stage beckons, it seems to me that it’s got a whole lot of potential.
 I have a lot of living to do before, fingers crossed, I meet my future grandchildren.